emlid/emlid-docs/docs/reach/common/tutorials/tuning-lora.md

 * Check that LoRa antennas are firmly attached

-* Make sure you specified the same LoRa settings on both base and rover units.
+* Make sure you specified the same LoRa settings in **Base mode** tab on the base unit and in **Correction Input** on the rover.
 Here are the recommended settings:
 	- Frequency is set by default in the app
     - 20 dBm output power
     - 9.11 kb/s air data rate